 - As a school we monitor progress and attainment rigorously

-- Should a parent have a concern about their child then they are welcome to make an appointment with either the class teacher, Mrs Draisey SEN Manager, Mr Borman Headteacher or SEND Governor Mrs Viv Day.
+- Should a parent have a concern about their child then they are welcome to make an appointment with either the class teacher, Mrs Draisey SEN Manager, Mr Borman Headteacher SENCO or SEND Governor, Mr Thomas Wilson

 - If any parent is not happy with any aspect of their child's SEND Education and would like to make a formal complaint please refer to the school's Complaint Procedure under Policies.

 - A child’s voice is very important, we recognise this by involving them with the completion of their targets and One Page Profiles, we also have a very strong School Council and Pupil Surveys

 - The school regularly interacts with a wide range of external agencies in supporting individual pupil and family needs.
 The SEN Manager regularly attends DALMAF (Devizes & Lavington Multi-Agency Forum) and networks with key individuals.
 Where necessary, the school will be in contact with the child's SEND Lead Worker.

 The school has a named governor for Looked After Children - Mrs R Deadman